algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Pushes: uint64
 - converts bytes X as big endian to uint64

-`btoi` panics if the input is longer than 8 bytes
+`btoi` panics if the input is longer than 8 bytes.

 ## %